Creating an Exchange Marketplace listing

 - Only the Shopify store owner can access and install the Exchange app in a Shopify store.

-- Your Shopify account must be on a paid plan.
+- Your Shopify account must be on a paid plan or a development plan.
 This includes Shopify's Pause and Build online store plan.

 - Your business can't be on Shopify Plus plan.
 If your business is currently on Shopify Plus, you must contact Shopify Plus Support and discuss the possibility of negotiating your contract and downgrading to an eligible plan.